-Individuals can also report anonymously at www.lighthouse-services.com/compliance.uth.tmc, via email to compliance@uth.tmc, email to compliance@uth.tmc.
+Individuals can also report anonymously at www.lighthouse- services.com/compliance.uth. tmc, via email to compliance@uth. tmc.edu.
 Reports of this nature will be honored to the extent permitted by state law, criminal investigatory requirements and institution proceedings.
 These anonymous reports are counted and disclosed in the crime statistics for UTHealth, but, as with all other crimes included in the ASR, no personally identifiable information is disclosed or included.